sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 ---
 <details>

+- USB Ports ✅❌ (2.0 and Type-C ports works perfect; 3.1 ports doesn't work for now).
+-
-- VoodooPS2Controller ✅❌ (Works, but touchpad is broken).
+- VoodooPS2Controller ✅❌ (Works, but touchpad is broken, after boot seems work but stops inmediatelly).

-- Bluetooth ✅❌ (AirportItlwm makes that works partially).
+- Bluetooth ✅❌ (Partially works, if you're using headphones/airbuds, audio might have some cuts).

 </details>